ASE Technology (ASX) Set to Announce Quarterly Earnings on Thursday

-ASE Technology (NYSE:ASX – Get Rating) is scheduled to issue its quarterly earnings data before the market opens on Thursday, April 28th.
+ASE Technology (NYSE:ASX – Get Rating) is set to issue its quarterly earnings data before the market opens on Thursday, April 28th.

-ASE Technology (NYSE:ASX – Get Rating) last announced its quarterly earnings results on Thursday, February 10th.
-The semiconductor company reported $0.50 earnings per share for the quarter.
-The firm had revenue of $6.19 billion for the quarter.
+ASE Technology (NYSE:ASX – Get Rating) last posted its quarterly earnings data on Thursday, February 10th.
+The semiconductor company reported $0.50 EPS for the quarter.
+The company had revenue of $6.19 billion for the quarter.
 ASE Technology had a net margin of 11.23% and a return on equity of 25.07%.
-During the same period last year, the firm earned $0.16 earnings per share.
+During the same quarter in the prior year, the firm posted $0.16 earnings per share.

 About ASE Technology (Get Rating)